ToolGrid — Product & Engineering

 Learn what this tool does, when to use it, and how it fits into your workflow.

-This tool is a reference guide for HTTP status codes.
+This tool is a reference guide for HTTP status codes that works like a list of HTTP status codes lookup.
 You enter a status code, a response line, or a chain of codes (like a redirect path).
 The tool looks up each code and shows what it means, what impact it has, and what action to take.
-You can browse by category and use quick buttons for common codes.
+You can browse by category and use quick buttons for common codes, making it useful as an HTTP status codes cheat sheet and quick reference during debugging.

 When you see a number like 404 or 503 in a browser, log, or API response it is not always clear what went wrong or what to do.
 Looking up each code by hand is slow.
-This tool puts the meaning, impact, and recommendation in one place.
-You paste the code or the line you saw and get a short explanation and next steps.
+This tool puts HTTP response status codes explained in one place: meaning, impact, and recommendation.
+You paste the code or the line you saw and get a short explanation and next steps, including help with status code chains like 301 to 302 to 200.

 The tool is for developers, support staff, and anyone who deals with web or API responses.
 You can use it with little experience.
 You type a code or paste a line and read the result.
+If you are trying to understand redirect chain behavior or what a specific code means (for example, what does HTTP 304 mean), the tool shows the category and guidance.
 Technical users can also run an optional AI analysis to get debugging notes and a sample test command.

 When a client (browser or app) asks a server for a page or data, the server sends back a status code.
 The code is a three-digit number.
 The first digit tells you the class: 1xx informational, 2xx success, 3xx redirection, 4xx client error, 5xx server error.
 The rest of the number refines the meaning.
 A related operation involves referencing the ASCII chart as part of a similar workflow.